pulp/pulp/docs/sphinx/user-guide/nodes.rst

 ------------

 Since Pulp nodes *are* Pulp servers, the installation instructions for *Nodes* support assumes that the :ref:`server installation <server_installation>` has been completed.
 Next, following the instructions below on each server depending on its intended role within the node topology.

 Parent
 ^^^^^^

+To install *Nodes* parent support, follow the instructions below.

 1. Install the node parent package.